What are Fume Events and what is Aerotoxic Syndrome?

 Exposure to toxic fumes occurs not only via the mentioned bleed-air.
 Add to that: kerosene fumes that enter the cabin during on-blocks and taxi, flame-retardants in the interior materials and insecticides (onboard spraying = disinsection) all of which affect individuals in different ways.
 Various levels and types of toxic chemicals are present.

-The constant "low-level" and often not perceived presence of this type of toxic pollution (residue), the number of occurrences on any flight, previous exposure history to contaminated air, genetic make-up, age, medical conditions, and potentially any medication used (pharmaceuticals = chemicals) must be taken into consideration, all of which can contribute to crew and passengers ending up with "Aerotoxic Syndrome".
+The constant "low-level" and as such often not perceived presence of this type of toxic pollution (residue), the number of occurrences on any flight, previous exposure history to contaminated air, genetic make-up, age, medical conditions, and potentially any medication used (pharmaceuticals = chemicals) must be taken into consideration, all of which can contribute to crew and passengers ending up with "Aerotoxic Syndrome".
 See why here: TILT.

 Those who are subjected to toxic fumes usually complain of headaches, breathing difficulties, muscle aching, sore itchy eyes & throat, dizziness, nausea, confusion, - symptoms that appear first and fast.